TV Show - Alternative Medicine - Video Services

 What kind / brand should I take?

 Well that's a question you should never ask someone who is trying to sell you a product.
 I will give you my honest opinion, and viewers of the TV show will know of my integrity on this issue.
 I do offer a brand called Empirical Labs which is not available in health food stores or the internet.
 It is a product marketed similarly to Standard Process, which is available only to health care professionals with certain credential qualifications.
-I thoroughly test the products I offer on myself, and have tested others on myself.
+I thoroughly test the products I offer on myself, and have tested other brands on myself as well.
 I also listen carefully to other people's experiences with the products they are using and below you will find some of the more common brands I have tested, found, or investigated.
 Contact me if you want this product, but I have to add a small amount for postage.

 Look for free base form L-Arginine or the pyroglutamate variety.
 Incorrect ingredients in L-Arginine products can block L-Arginine's entry into the body as a free form amino acid.
 The L-form (left-handed) of Arginine is acceptable for human use, while the D-form (right-handed) is not.
 The D-form of L-Arginine is an example of an unacceptable form of L-arginine, though there are many other unacceptable forms, including L-arginine antagonists.
 Unfortunately most labels will not tell you what type is in the bottle or may only say "pharmaceutical grade".